ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 Ergo and Cardano handle global state differently in terms of their scripting languages and transaction validation.
 Ergo uses ErgoScript, designed as a call-by-value, higher-order functional language without recursion.
 ErgoScript defines a guarding proposition for a coin as a logic formula that combines predicates over a context and cryptographic statements provable via Σ-protocols with AND, OR, k-out-of-n connectives.

-While ErgoScript is not inherently Turing complete, it is possible to achieve Turing completeness in Ergo by using transaction trees.
+While ErgoScript is not inherently Turing complete, it is possible to achieve Turing completeness in Ergo by using transaction trees as outlined in this [peer reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).
 A transaction tree is a structure where transactions are organized into a tree, with each transaction referencing its parent transaction(s).
 This allows for complex, multi-step computations to be executed across multiple transactions, effectively making the Ergo platform Turing complete.

 By organizing transactions in this way, developers can create more complex and flexible smart contracts on the Ergo platform, similar to those written in Cardano's Plutus language.
 However, it is important to note that this method requires more manual construction of transaction structures and may not be as intuitive as using a Turing-complete language like Plutus.